uv-cpp/s3client/README.markdown

 One option is to use the free *play.min.io* service; other options are to configure a local instance of the *minio* server or use an AWS S3 account.

-When testing with an AWS S3 account extract credentials from file `.aws/credentials` and use the url: `https://s3.<region e.g. us-east-1>.amazonaws.com` as the endpoint.
+When testing with an AWS S3 account extract credentials from the file `.aws/credentials` and use the url: `https://s3.<region e.g. us-east-1>.amazonaws.com` as the endpoint.

 The access and secret keys for *play.min.io* are stored inside the